-Use the mls qos srr-queue input dscp-map global configuration command to map Differentiated Services Code Point (DSCP) values to an ingress queue or to map DSCP values to a queue and to a threshold ID.
+Use the mls qos srr-queue input dscp-map global configuration command on the switch stack or on a standalone switch to map Differentiated Services Code Point (DSCP) values to an ingress queue or to map DSCP values to a queue and to a threshold ID.
 Use the no form of this command to return to the default setting.

 mls qos srr-queue input dscp-map queue queue-id {dscp1...dscp8 | threshold threshold-id dscp1...dscp8} no mls qos srr-queue input dscp-map queue queue-id Specify a queue number.
 For queue-id, the range is 1 to 2. dscp1dscp8 Map DSCP values to an ingress queue.
-For $dscp1dscp8$ , enter up to eight values, and separate each value with a space.
+For dscp1dscp8 , enter up to eight values, and separate each value with a space.
 The range is 0 to 63. threshold threshold-id Map DSCP values to a queue threshold ID. dscp1dscp8 For threshold-id, the range is 1 to 3.
 For dscp1dscp8 , enter up to eight values, and separate each value with a space.
 The range is 0 to 63.